 Can I be tracked from my key fob?

-Generally, no. Your apartment key fob cannot be used to track you.
-Key fobs don’t have GPS or integration with WiFi or cellular networks, so they cannot be used to follow someone from place to place once they leave your residence.
+Generally, no. Your apartment key fob can’t be used to track you.
+Key fobs don’t have GPS or integration with WiFi or cellular networks, so they can’t be used to follow someone from place to place once they leave your residence.